Mary Boone: Early life and education

-Mary Boone Gallery
+Career

-In 1977, Boone opened a gallery, Mary Boone Gallery, in SoHo, New York.
-The gallery quickly rose to prominence by exhibiting new painters associated with Neo-expressionism such as Eric Fischl, Julian Schnabel, and David Salle.
-Whereas conceptual and minimal approaches to sculpture had dominated the 1970s in the art and cultural downtown scenes, Boone's gallery and presence throughout the 1980s offered a fresh and prophetic departure from status quo by supporting a revival in painting.
+In 1977, Boone opened the Mary Boone Gallery in SoHo, New York City.
+The gallery quickly rose to prominence by exhibiting new painters associated with neo-expressionism such as Eric Fischl, Julian Schnabel, and David Salle.
+Boone's gallery and presence throughout the 1980s offered a departure from conceptual and minimal approaches to art by supporting a revival in painting.

 In 1982, Boone was named "The New Queen of the Art Scene" by New York magazine.
-She would go on to play an important role in the New York art market and shaping contemporary art in the 1980s.
+A New York Times critic later described her gallery's 1979 exhibition of Julian Schnabel's work as perhaps being "the key launching pad" for neo-expressionism.

-The Swiss art dealer and collector Bruno Bischofberger partnered with the gallery and mounted early shows featuring the painter Jean Michel Basquiat.
-Basquiat joined Boone's gallery in 1984 after his first solo show there.
+The Swiss art dealer and collector Bruno Bischofberger joined Boone's gallery in 1984 after his first solo show there; he partnered with the gallery and mounted early shows featuring the painter Jean Michel Basquiat.
 The two galleries shared a selection of artists.
-Boone successfully brought a Neo-expressionist movement to Europe and Bischofberger situated these American painters alongside the post-war painters like Anselm Kiefer and Georg Baselitz.
+Boone successfully brought a neo-expressionist movement to Europe and Bischofberger situated these American painters alongside the post-war painters like Anselm Kiefer and Georg Baselitz.

-In 1987, the American conceptual artist Barbara Kruger became the first woman artist to join the gallery proving that Boone was adept at keeping an eye on the pulse of contemporary art and its predilection for "deconstructivist" appropriation at the time.
+In 1988, Barbara Kruger became the first woman to join the gallery.

 The gallery played a significant role in the development of the art market in the 1980s.
 Boone was one of the first dealers to require waiting lists for collectors to buy works not yet produced.

-A keen eye for strategic relevance enabled her to stay afloat during changes in the art market.
+The Mary Boone Gallery moved from SoHo to uptown New York in 1996.
 In the early 2000s, Will Cotton, Tom Sachs, and Inka Essenhigh joined the gallery's roster.

-Boone's career as an art dealer spans the epoch formally classified as Contemporary Art and she is regarded as one of the most successful art dealers of her generation.
-Though Boone's reputation in the art world has fluctuated as drastically as the art market itself over the past four decades.